From Local Club to College Strip: A Parent’s Guide to Fencing Resumes and NCAA Recruitment

 With organization, effort, and a clear understanding of the journey from club to college strip, your family can successfully navigate fencing recruitment and maximize your student-athlete’s opportunities for scholarships and collegiate fencing success.

-Check out our Fencing Playbooks for Parents for a complete roadmap from club to college.
+Check out our Fencing Playbook for Parents for a complete roadmap from club to college.
+We'll answer the questions you didn't know to ask.

 What Should a Fencing Resume Include?